mambroziak/radware-cwp-pager-duty-integration/README.md

 1. Click **Activate**.
 All done!

-## Build your own deployment file to publish to Lambda
+## Appendix A: Build your own deployment file to publish to Lambda
 1. Create a new instance with Amazon Linux
 2. Login and validate your are using same version of Python as this Lambda Function runtime (v3.8+).
 3. Clone this project `git clone https://github.com/mambroziak/radware-cwp-pager-duty-integration.git`